MintJoomla/MintJoomla.github.io/en/cobalt/_posts/user/2013-01-01-links-to-category-and-Itemid.md

 We have to understand that although we use _External URL_ menu type it is still _Internal_ for crawlers like Google because it is under the same domain.

-Second we have to understand that _External URL_ does contain `Itemid` but simple the same as section `Itemid`.
+Second we have to understand that _External URL_ menu type does attach `Itemid` but already contain section `Itemid`.

 In good hands Joomla site + [Google webmaster tools](https://www.google.com/webmasters/tools/home) - `Itemid` is set as insignificant for crawler not consider it as important variable.
 Because it is one of the most common cause of double URLs.

-Yes, this is what i want to say.
+Here is what I am trying to say.
 If you have `Itemid` for every category, most probably it will cause more problems than help with SEO compliant links.